 Get Immediate Medical Attention

-Before filing a workers' comp claim, make sure you get the necessary medical treatment.
-Some workers' comp policies require injured employees to see a specified doctor, so you may want to ask your supervisor.
-But many state laws allow you to get a second opinion if you are not satisfied with the first one.
-Even if you don't feel the need to get medical attention, it may be a requirement for the workers' compensation claim process.
+Before filing a workers' comp claim, get any necessary medical treatment.
+Some workers' comp policies require injured employees to see a specified doctor, so you should ask your supervisor.
+However, many state laws allow you to get a second opinion if unsatisfied with the first one.
+Even if you do not need medical attention, it may be a requirement for the workers' compensation claim process.

-Keep in mind that a medical report will serve as an official record of your injuries and the basis for any workers' comp reimbursement.
+Remember that a medical report will be an official record of your injuries and the basis for any workers' comp reimbursement.

 Notify Your Employer

-Make sure you notify your employer about the injury within the statutory deadline, preferably soon after the injury occurs.
-In New York, for example, an employee has 30 days in which to notify their employer about a job-related injury.
-It's a good idea to report all workplace accidents even if you don't suspect an injury, just in case an injury is discovered after the deadline expires.
+Ensure you notify your employer about the injury within the statutory deadline, preferably soon after the injury occurs.
+For example, in New York and California, an employee has 30 days from date of injury to notify their employer about a job-related injury.
+It is a good idea to report all workplace accidents even if you do not suspect an injury, just in case an injury is discovered after the deadline expires.

-As with any legal process, make sure you notify your supervisor in writing.
+As with any legal process, notify your supervisor in writing.
 Even if you give verbal notification first, a written follow-up notification will provide an official record.
-The sooner you do this, the more details you will be able to recall.
+The sooner you do this, the more details you can recall.

 Your employer probably will give you an official claim form as part of the workers' compensation claim process.
-But if not, you should request one from the workers' compensation board of your state.
-Generally, you will need to provide the following information on your workers comp claim form:
+If not, request one from your state's workers' compensation board.
+Generally, you will need to provide the following information on your workers' comp claim form: